MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-report-settings.md

 ## Prerequisites

+- For creating reports using Power BI Desktop, see [Desktop report view](desktop-report-view.md).
 - [Sign up for the Power BI service](../fundamentals/service-self-service-signup-for-power-bi.md).
 - You need to have edit permission for the report in the Power BI service.
-- For creating reports using Power BI Desktop, see [Desktop report view](desktop-report-view.md).
 - If you don't already have a report in the Power BI service, you can [install a sample content pack](sample-datasets.md#install-built-in-content-packs) containing a dashboard, report, and dataset.

-## Open the report Settings pane in Power BI Desktop
+## Open the Settings pane in Power BI Desktop

 1. Select **File** > **Options and settings** > **Options**.
 1. Under **Current file**, select **Report settings**.